GDSC-RTU/learning-and-design-resources/README.md

 <img src="https://image.flaticon.com/icons/png/128/2621/2621230.png" height="60px">

 > If you think there is a resource that would help everyone, fork, add your changes, and make a pull request!
+See [How to Contribute](Contributing.md)
+> While you make a contribution, make sure that you follow the same semantics as followed in the project.

 # Learning Platforms